when can you access your super; should you get a personal loan

 What is superannuation and how does it work?

 Superannuation, also known as ‘super’, kicked off in Australia in 1992 with the introduction of the Superannuation Guarantee (SG).
 The super system is designed to help Aussies save for retirement, rather than relying solely on the age pension.
 Under this system, employers must contribute a percentage of an employee’s earnings into their chosen super fund.
 These funds are invested to grow over time, providing you with a monetary safety net for your retirement years.
+Before considering when and how you may be able to access your super, it’s important to understand how the superannuation system works.

 When can you access your super?